CodeWringer/ambersteel/documents/en/ruleset/rules.md

 It only occurs naturally in a few select places in the world, where the ground offers the right conditions. **Amberite** grows over time, in the right environment.
 It can take several decades for a finger-sized crystal to grow to the size of an adult man's forearm.
 Attempts to cultivate it have mostly failed, as **Amberite** farmers have so far been unable to understand and reproduce the right conditions for it to thrive.
 Due to the slow rate at which it grows, an **Amberite** farmer may not realize the lack of growth until well into a decade later.

-Prolonged exposure to **Amberite** causes severe ill-effects with nausea and migranes being common symptoms.
+Prolonged exposure to **Amberite** can cause severe ill-effects with nausea and migranes being common symptoms.

 ### Ambersteel
 [Amberite](#amberite) can be processed into **Ambersteel**, which makes it a hard and flexible metal.
 The raw material heats slowly and must be heated over the course of several days and nights, without interruption.
 When it finally reaches the right temperature, it will glow white, with a purple sheen.
 At that point, it can be hammered into shape.
 Constant re-heating ensures it stays at the right temperature and a final quenching in vegetable oil ensures it retains its flexibility.